ixvu/w4111_wiki/apis.md

 ### Embedded SQL Flow Example
 <img src="https://github.com/Wangler/scribenotes/blob/master/embeddedsql.png" width="460">

-1. **Preprocessor**: Run the code (with embedded SQL) through a query preprocessor which identifies all the `EXEC SQL` statements and translates them into DBMS library calls.
+1. **Preprocessor**: Run the code (with embedded SQL) through the preprocessor which identifies all the `EXEC SQL` statements and translates them into DBMS library calls.
-2. **Java Compiler**: Take the code and the DBMS library, and put into an executable which communicates with the database.
+2. **Java Compiler**: Put the Java code into an executable that links to a DBMS library, to communicate with the database.

 **_BUT_**, if we're using the DBMS library anyways, why not just use only this core component?

 ## Aside: Embedded SQL History
 Embedded SQL hasn't taken off in popularity.
 Some of the issues it has faced are:
-- There could be runtime problems
+- There could be runtime problems e.g. invalid SQL query
 - SQL standard has changed over time.
 There are dependencies between SQL and other programming languages. e.g. If there's a fancy new SQL feature, the compilers of all these other languages need to be augmented to support this new feature
 - SQL with enough extensions becomes Turing complete
 - **_Making a library alone just sounds good enough_**